malloryjoy/myBod/README.md

 I would love to use this app, in the future, to allow for goal-setting on a greater scope.
 I would expand to include six goals, allowing the user to pick one goal a day to work on over time.
 As well, I would love to grow this into a personalized experience, where a user can create an account through which they can log their workouts, goals, and achievements!
 I do feel there is potential to grow this app with the influence of exercise and wellness experts, to create a program that helps the average beginner (but why stop there, as long as expansion is on the brain?) get started on a healthier lifestyle.

 If all else fails, myBod is an excellent name that I will patent and then Apple can pay me eleventy billion dollars to sell it to them.
-At this point, I will retool this program to generate a random house to buy with my new money (a mansion in Hawaii or a Pied-à-terre in Monaco?
+At this point, I will retool this program to generate a random house to buy with my new money (a bungalow in Hawaii or a Pied-à-terre in Monaco?
 I do so love the ocean).

 ## Conclusion